This page details all configuration options, as well as the precedence rules between the various places where you can specify configuration options.

 Precedence Rules

 Configuration options control how ABASQL, DBBUILD and the update scripts generated by DBUPDGEN load files into the database.
 Typically you specify the options with DBBUILD in a config-file or on the command line.
-Then ABASQL and the update scripts generated by DBUPDGEN reads the options from the database and apply them as if you had specified them on the command line to these tools.
+When you run ABASQL and the update scripts generated by DBUPDGEN, they read the options from the database and apply them as if you had specified them on the command line to these tools.
 The condition is that you have installed the ABAPERLS subsystem so that the AbaPerls system tables are present in the database.

-The point with saving the settings in the database, is that it permits you specify once for all that, for instance, all stored procedures in a database are to be stored encrypted.
-Or that a certain macro should apply to the database (or just a single subsystem).
+By saving the settings in the database you can specify once for all that, for instance, all stored procedures in a database are to be stored obfuscated, or that a certain macro should apply to the database (or just a single subsystem).

-You should probably exercise some caution with specify configuration options
+You should probably exercise some caution with specifying configuration options

 on subsystem level, because when developers manually loads files with ABASQL,